elementalsecurity/sec-arch/11_reference_architectures/zero_trust_enterprise_architecture.md

 ---

 *Zero Trust is not a product.
-It is a mindset — build every access decision as if no network is trusted, and every user, device, and application must prove its legitimacy, every time.*
+It is a mindset to build every access decision as if no network is trusted, and every user, device, and application must prove its legitimacy, every time.*